BlackBerry Passport: Specifications

 The BlackBerry Passport has dimensions similar to that of an international passport, and incorporates a steel frame with matte plastic as part of its design.
 The device utilizes a compact variation of BlackBerry's traditional physical keyboard design, using a modified layout with three rows and a small spacebar located in the middle of the bottom row alongside the remaining letters.
 Functions previously found on the fourth row (such as symbols and the Shift key) are accessible through a context-sensitive on-screen toolbar.
 The keyboard is also touch-sensitive; acting as a touchpad, it can register sliding gestures across its keys for scrolling, text selection, word deletion, and autocomplete suggestions.

-The original Passport design was produced in Black, with both White and a limited edition Red coloured versions announced on November 24, 2014.
-Three additional variations were later released: An AT&T version, a limited edition Black & Gold version and The Silver Edition.
-The AT&T version, announced at the 2015 Consumer Electronics Show in Las Vegas Nevada and later made available on February 20, 2015 has a rounded frame requested by the carrier rather than the hard-edged shape of the international version.
-The limited edition Black & Gold version was a limited run of only 50 devices that featured a gold coloured rim in place of the stainless steel and came with a Valextra soft calf leather case and was engraved with the production number.
-While BlackBerry did not disclose the number made available on its site, the device sold out the same day as it was made available.
-The Silver Edition retains the rounded corners similar to the AT&T version at the bottom edge and has a metallic colour scheme with a reinforced steel frame to provide extra strength and durability.
-The keyboard in this version was improved to make typing easier while the corners and a diamond weave pattern on the back were intended to improve grip.
-Finally, bevelled edges around the front facing camera and a raised border around the rear facing camera were added to protect the lenses from wear and tear.

-Hardware

-The Passport features a square-shaped 4.5-inch IPS LCD display with a resolution of 1440×1440, as opposed to a 16:9 display, making the Passport considerably wider than other phablets currently available.
+The Passport features a square-shaped 4.5-inch IPS LCD display with a resolution of 1440×1440, made by JDI (Japan Display Inc.), codenamed panorama, as opposed to a 16:9 display, making the Passport considerably wider than other phablets in its class.
 The Passport includes a quad-core, 2.2 GHz Qualcomm Snapdragon 801 system-on-chip with 3 GB of RAM, 32 GB of expandable, internal storage, along with a non-removable 3450 mAh battery rated for at least 30 hours of mixed usage.
 The Passport also includes a 13-megapixel rear-facing camera with optical image stabilization, and a 2-megapixel front-facing camera.
+The phone was shipped with 5 different modules, one of them made by LG Innotek (LG-IT) the others are made by Samsung Electro-Mechanics (Samco).
 During phone calls, the Passport can measure ambient noise using a microphone in its earpiece, which can then be used to automatically adjust call volume.